Rangers vs. Angels Player Props Betting Odds

 Trout Stats

-- Mike Trout has 34 hits with nine doubles, eight home runs, 15 walks and 19 RBI.
+- Mike Trout has nine doubles, eight home runs, 17 walks and 20 RBI (36 total hits).

 Trout Recent Games